JakeJMattson/ModMail/README.md

 #### Closing a report

 ##### From Discord
- * Delete the private channel - WarmBot will detect the event and close the report for you.
+ * Delete the channel - WarmBot will detect the event and close the report for you.

 ##### Using commands
  * In the report channel, `close` - This has the same effect as deleting the channel.